How do you know you have a Problem With Fleas?

 How Will The Infestation Be Treated?

-A residual insecticide will be applied to all affected areas.
+A strong residual liquid or powder based insecticide will be applied to all affected areas.
 It is almost odourless, and does not corrode or stain.
-The whole of the affected area will be sprayed including furniture and curtains where deemed necessary.
+The whole of the affected area will be either sprayed or dusted, including furniture and curtains.

 What Happens After Flea Treatment?

-To ensure success please have your pets treated by a reputable anti-flea agent.
-The local vet is the best person to take advice from regarding this.
+To ensure success please have your pets treated with with a reputable anti-flea agent normally recommended by the local vet.